NAFTA - Chapter 11 - Investment

 Claimant

-The claim has been brought by Tennant Energy, LLC (“Tennant”), a US corporation that claims to own and control Skyway 127 Wind Energy Inc. Skyway 127 Wind Energy Inc. is an enterprise that proposed to develop a wind farm in Ontario.
+The claim was brought by Tennant Energy, LLC (“Tennant”), a US corporation that claimed to own and control Skyway 127 Wind Energy Inc. Skyway 127 Wind Energy Inc. is an enterprise that proposed to develop a wind farm in Ontario as part of Ontario’s Feed-in Tariff Program.

 • Article 1105 (Minimum Standard of Treatment)